The War Diary of Lieutenant William L Hayes M C

 1916 and the Somme

-The Battle of Flers—Courcelette was the third and final battle of the Somme offensive.
+The Battle of Courcelette was the third and final battle of the Somme offensive.
 The objective was to break through a section of the German line and provide an opportunity for others to exploit.
 The objective was not achieved but the front line was advanced 2500 yards.
+The site is east of the July Somme battle lines, at Thiepval.
 It was the first time that tanks had been used in battle.
-The site is 35 km northeast Amiens and the Somme Valley.
-It was also when the ‘creeping barrage’ was first used to effect.
+It was also when the ‘creeping artillery barrage’ was first used to effect.

 The battle area extended for ten miles from Combles, on the French left, to Thiepval.
 Objectives of the 2nd Division, making the main effort astride the Albert-